ThunderboltDev/Nitro-Ransomware-2.0/README.md

 2. Now Works for telegram Only for better security
 3. BSOD PC's that are blacklisted
 4. Makes itself Unkillable Via TaskMgr

+Added:
+1. Disable Taskmgr
+2. grabs exes that are running and send it to you via anonfiles link

 TO DO LIST:
 > Get More System info